wmde/WikiLovesMonuments/update-bot/README.md

 Prerequisites: Python, pip.

-The paths shown here are in `~/src` but you can change them to whatever you like.

 1. Clone the WLM repository: `git clone git@github.com:wmde/WikiLovesMonuments.git`.
 2. Copy and edit `user-config.py`: insert your user name.
 ```